Best Things to Eat in Portugal

-It is normal to see in the local market the chefs buying some ingredients.
+It is normal to see chefs buying some ingredients in the local market.
 Several restaurants focus on seasonal and sustainable cuisine.
-They prefer to buy the food directly from small producers because they know the vegetables and fruits are grown on-site, at small organic farms in compost soil.
+They prefer to buy the food directly from small producers.
+Because they know the vegetables and fruits are grown on-site at small organic farms in compost soil.

 We select the best things you must eat when you visit Portugal.